 - Mash the banana in a bowl until completely smooth.

-- Add in the peanut butter and mix well.
+- Add in the peanut butter and salt, if using, and mix well.

-- Cover each muffin cup with the remaining chocolate mixture and place back in the freezer for at least 20 minutes.
+- Cover each muffin cup with the remaining chocolate mixture.
+Sprinkle each cup with a little sea salt, if desired.
+Place back in the freezer for at least 20 minutes or until completely hardened.

 - Store them in the freezer.